Are You Paying Attention to the Livestock in Your Manure Pit? Why Biologically Treating Manure Matters.

 When manure is treated with an effective microbial product, however, the added microbes help break down and remove a greater range of organic matter at a faster rate.
 The right bacterial cultures kick the digestive process into high gear.
 These aggressive digestive microbes lift the sludge zone on the bottom of a manure lagoon to the top aerobic zone, where the manure is rapidly digested and liquefied.

-During this process, the pit or lagoon is agitated, creating manure consistency from top to bottom.
-This also leads to improved agronomic value of the manure, since nutrients aren’t left behind in sludge on the bottom of the pit or lagoon.
+During this process, the pit or lagoon is agitated, creating consistency in the manure from top to bottom.
+This also leads to improved agronomic value of the manure, since nutrients aren’t left behind in the sludge on the bottom of the pit or lagoon.

 Harnessing the power of microbes helps improve the value of manure while reducing handling costs.
 This can make a big difference in your bottom line and provide a wealth of benefits throughout your farming operation.

-ProfitProAG, which has been in the manure treatment business for more than 20 years, offers a variety of options and products, including Manure Master PlusTM, a biological manure additive made up of a diverse array of microorganisms to help improve manure storage and application.
-Manure Master PlusTM keeps crusting down, helps cut down on solids, reduces odor & foaming, improves potassium and phosphorus availability, and makes manure more usable.
+ProfitProAG, which has been in the manure treatment business for over 20 years, offers a variety of options and products, including Manure Master Plus-PA, a biological manure additive made of a diverse array of microorganisms to help improve manure storage and application.
+Manure Master Plus-PA keeps crusting down, helps cut down on solids, reduces odor and foaming, improves potassium and phosphorus availability, and makes manure more usable.

 While this mixture kills most of the maggots, the solution is safe for people and animals, since it uses organic acidifiers, Chodur added.
 “It’s great to tell customers, ‘I killed a few thousand potential flies for you today.’”